sarikasurampudi/oml/oml-fun-on-adb/automl/automl.md

 	![Deploy Model option in Leader Board](images/model-deployed-message.png)

-This completes the task of deploying the top model Naive Bayes to Oracle Machine Learning Services.
+This completes the task of deploying the top model Naïve Bayes to Oracle Machine Learning Services.

 ## Task 4: View Oracle Machine Learning Models with Deployed Metadata and REST Endpoint